Last time I went to Catalonia everything was in black and white apart from Agnetha Fältskog’s trousers.

 Once outside though, Kas started fiddling with the onboard SatNav system and managed to programme it to take us to the place where we had to fetch our apartment keys.
-The SatNav was set in German though, so as we drove through central Barcelona we had a peculiarly European experience of being and English family in Spain, driving a Swedish car that was talking to us in German.
-It was also quite uncomfortable for me driving, because I hadn’t got the steering wheel position right, so I felt all squeezed up, but I never had time to adjust it as we passed through Barcelona’s extensive urban motorway system.
+The SatNav was set in German though, so as we drove through central Barcelona we had a peculiarly European experience of being an English family in Spain, driving a Swedish car that was talking to us in German.
+It was also quite uncomfortable for me driving, because I hadn’t got the steering wheel position right, so I felt all squeezed up but never quite had time to adjust it as we passed through Barcelona’s extensive urban motorway system.

 All of this, plus the fact that it had been a while since we’d eaten or drunk anything, encouraged us to stop at some motorway services on the edge of Barcelona for a chill-break.
-Whilst still in the car park Kas figured out how to change the SatNav to speak to us in English while I fiddled about with the steering wheel and seat adjustments.
+Whilst still in the car park Kas figured out how to change the SatNav to speak to us in English and I fiddled about with the steering wheel and seat adjustments.
 The SatNav spoke quite posh English, and we decided to name her Cynthia.
 She sounded like a Cynthia.

 We had to fetch our apartment keys from the town of Llafranc, which is (rather annoyingly) a half hour drive further on from our resort.
 Being a Saturday afternoon in summer, it was also busy to the extent that we couldn’t find anywhere to park.
 We ended up wasting about half an hour driving in circles and experimenting with how small a space I thought I could park the Volvo into.
 If you’re not familiar with a car’s size or gearbox, then attempting to reverse up a steep hill, around a bend, on a gravel surface and surrounded by trees probably isn’t a great idea.
 I thought better of it and drove off for another lap of the town.